Edison House Group

 Although the typeface is very similar to Gill Sans, Edison Sans' overall texture is more even and solid.
 The characters are less pronounced and the lowercase 'g' is a single story variant, which felt a bit more modern.

 There are still a few tweaks to be made before the typeface is finally finished, however, it is being tested on various projects.
 The result is a very legible typeface that works well at both display and text sizes, with just enough character to make it distinctive, yet subtly harmonise the visual identity.

 Various signage was designed for both inside & outside the building.
 The main entrance signs were fret cut aluminium fixed onto red brick.
 The side of the building is metal cladding, so a white built-up illuminated perspex letters were used.
 Inside, frosted vinyls were used along the CEO's office window.

 All signage was produced and fitted by Hudson Signs.
 They did a fantastic job, and a great company to work with – ★★★★★ Five stars!

 I designed and hand-coded a static responsive website, and wrote some copy about the company's background and values.
-As well as showcasing the brands, the site also serves as a gateway to the various brands' own websites.
+Primarily a brochure site, it showcases the various brands and also serves as a gateway to their individual websites.

 Mugs and coasters were printed (also by Hudson) with the logo for internal use, and as promotional gifts for clients and suppliers.